Kirandul: Air transport

 The airport was predominantly used by political leaders and insurgency operation-related activities by the army and the police.
 With the recent developments, the airport will serve the population of the nearby districts well and would act as a means of promoting tourism in the State.
 The airport also helped in boosting the vaccination programme against Covid-19 as the various medical equipment and medicines were conveniently transported.
 The other nearest airports are Raipur Airport in the capital city of Raipur and Visakhapatnam Airport, Andhra Pradesh.

+Further, a new Heliport with the name Maa Danteshwari Heliport, in the design of Swastik, is planned for construction at Bainpal of Kirandul area of Chhattisgarh State, and will be opened for operations in early 2024.
+Spread across 25 Acres, is being built by Om Sai Airports Private Limited at a Cost of 200 Crores INR, is located 10 Kms from Bacheli, 40 Kms from the District - Dantewada, and 120 Kms from nearest Airport - Maa Danteshwari Airport, Jagdalpur, Chhattisgarh.
+The heliport will be primarily used for tourism and commercial purposes and is also utilized by District Administration for emergency purposes.
+Employees of NMDC and Indian Railways would be the major customers utilizing the services.
+The Heliport will be opened using 1 Helipad presently and will have 8 Helipads in total post completion of construction, A lounge, Fuel Farm and a Fire station and can accommodate both Single and Twin Engine Helicopters.
+Routes to be served are Kirandul - Hyderabad - Kirandul, Kirandul - Raipur - Kirandul, Kirandul - Jagadalpur - Kirandul, Kirandul - Bilaspur - Kirandul as a air charter service.
+The charter service is expected to be started soon.